-Ages: Each age category has its own count.
+Age/Grade: Each age/grade category has its own count.
+Observers should try to identify a child's age before academic grade.
+Only when age is unknown, should observers identify the grade that the child is currently in.
 Please provide the number of youth or individuals represented during the observation period participating in different intensity levels of activity and their specific activity (i.e., activity code).

-Activity Level (Sedentary, Moderate, Very Active): During scans of the target area, all people should be accounted for as either participating in very active, moderate, or sedentary behaviors.
+Activity Level (Sedentary (S), Moderate (M), Very Active (VA)): During scans of the target area, all children should be accounted for as either participating in very active, moderate, or sedentary behaviors.
 Mark a tally mark for each individual in the proper activity level and age box (i.e. if you see a 14 year old walking, put a tally mark in moderate under Adolescent).